What Causes Dental Staining?

 Three Important Misconceptions About Teeth Whitening

 As with any popular procedure, there are a number of misconceptions that sometimes scare consumers away from the whitening process.
-These misconceptions can be easily debunked, however, with just a bit of careful research.
 Among the misconceptions currently making the rounds, three stand out as the easiest to disprove.

 1. Whitening Will Bleach the Whole Mouth

-There is a common perception among consumers that a whitening procedure will also bleach veneers, fillings, crowns, and other dental work that has been done previously.
+There is a common perception that a whitening procedure will also bleach veneers, fillings, crowns, and other dental work.
 This is not true.
-Only the actual teeth will be whitened; all other dental work will remain the exact same color that it was before the procedure began.
-To ensure that teeth “match” the other dental work that has been done after a whitening process, only an in-office procedure should be used.
+Only the actual teeth will be whitened and all other dental work will remain the same color that it was before the procedure.

 2. The Chemicals Used are Dangerous

 The primary chemical used in teeth whitening is carbamide peroxide, which breaks down in the mouth to become hydrogen peroxide during whitening.
-This is not an abrasive or toxic chemical, and it is certainly not dangerous to consumers pursuing whiter teeth.
+This is not an abrasive or toxic chemical or dangerous to patients.

 3. Whitened Teeth Will Be White Forever

-This is definitely not true.
-Even the most professional services can’t compensate for future yellowing of the teeth.
-With careful maintenance and an understanding of what causes tooth staining, though, it is easy to ensure that a whitening procedure lasts very long.
-Permanence, though, is simply not possible at this time.
+Even the most professional services can’t compensate for the yellowing of teeth in the future.
+With careful maintenance and an understanding of what causes tooth staining, though, the whitening effect will last longer.